 Each year, the commission supports the OUTstanding Conference, a yearly event held at the University of Tennessee to explore issues within the LGBTQ community.
 Members of the commission are also involved in various initiatives that help to educate the campus community on complex diversity, equity, and inclusion issues.
 In Spring 2019, one of the Co-Chairs, Dr. Mitsunori Misawa served as a guest speaker for the United in Hidden Difference panel discussion, which was sponsored by the Diversity Committee of the Faculty Senate.
 The goal of this initiative was to guide members of our community in a dialogue around invisible difference.
 In addition, the Commission for LGBTQ+ People recognizes excellent leadership in diversity, equity, and inclusion through their LGBT Student Leadership and LGBT Advocate Awards.

-Council for Diversity and Interculturalism Chair
+Council for Diversity and Inclusion Co-Chairs

 The council partners with the other commissions and organizations to promote and assist with diversity and inclusion initiatives.
 For example, the council may provide funding or request participation to support diversity events.
 The broad campus representation that makes up the council ensures a variety of communication outlets are reached when promoting events or making announcements.
 During the 2019-2020 academic year, the council provided funding for the Knoxville Arab Fest, served as a partner of “Open Doors: A Campus and Community Connection”, and recognized a department on campus that demonstrated outstanding diversity leadership via the Dr. Marva Rudolph Diversity and Interculturalism Unit Excellence Award.
-The council serves as a body of campus representatives that work to maintain a welcoming and inclusive campus for all individuals at the University of Tennessee.